 Educational Psychology

 The psychologists at Nottingham City Educational Psychology Service (EPS) work with and on behalf of children and young people aged 0-25 years.
 We hold children and young people at the heart of our work, alongside their families and the settings where they are educated.
 We are a passionate team of EPs, who take pride in what we do and care deeply about the children and young people of Nottingham City.
 We use our psychological knowledge, training and skills to promote the best outcomes for all.
-Our hope is to support the children and young people of our city to have positive wellbeing, be ambitious, and enjoy their nursery, school or college experience.
+Our hope is to support the children and young people of our city to have positive wellbeing, be ambitious, and enjoy their educational experience, wherever they may be educated.

 Our service aims to use psychology to bring people and ideas together to enable positive change.
 We do this in a variety of ways, however, our underpinning values remain the same: